 The reindeer is a medium sized member of the Cervodae (deer) family.
 Reindeer came to North America in the early 1900’s from Siberia and Norway.
 Recently, they have been raised on farms in Canada and the United States.

-Read on and learn more about Reindeer today's Down On The Farm!
+Read more about Reindeer in today's Down On The Farm!

 Click HERE to download this activity as a printable PDF.